geoffrichoctopus/llm-shell/README.md

 * Python 3
 * rich pip package - `pip install rich`

+## Installation

+1. Clone this repo.
+2. Install the rich pip package.
+3. Set up an alias to run this to make it easy to run.
+Add to your bashrc or zshrc file, ie `alias llm-shell='~/Repos/llm-shell/main.py'`

 ## How to use

 The first time you run this tool, supply an `api_key` and an `endpoint_url` which can be found from your Azure resource.